Poverty-related problems, survey on living conditions

 The main purpose of the statistics on poverty-related problems from the survey on Living Conditions is to map the financial difficulties and material and social deprivation that are most common in Norway, as well as which groups are most at risk of poverty-related problems.

-A new system of surveys of living conditions was introduced in 2011.
-A key objective of the new system was to improve the harmonisation with international requirements connected to EU-SILC.
-To a large degree, the new system covers earlier topics, in addition to new themes that illuminate political participation, social networks and financial and social problems.
+In 2011 the present system for survey-based statistics on living conditions was introduced.
+A key objective of the new system was better coordination with international requirements connected to EU-SILC.
+National themes were coordinated with the European EU-SILC.
+The new system covers the presented topics from previous living condition surveys, in addition to new themes to illuminate political participation, social networks and economic and social problems.

 The main users are government ministries, directorates, and research communities in the areas of working environment, health care, housing, leisure and local environment and living conditions in general.